scriptotek/php-alma-client/README.md

 Simple PHP package for working with the [Alma REST APIs](https://developers.exlibrisgroup.com/alma/apis).
 SOAP APIs will not be supported.
-Currently, this package only supports the "Bibs" API, but it provides read/write support.
+Currently, this package supports Bibs (read/write), Users and Analytics (read only).
-It is tightly integrated with the excellent File_MARC package for editing MARC records.
+It is integrated with [php-marc](https://github.com/scriptotek/php-marc) for editing MARC records.
 If the package doesn't fit your needs, you might take a look at the alternative [php-alma](https://github.com/BCLibraries/php-alma) package.